With this film three things that should have been possible a long time ago have finally happened.

 - The story of the most well-known female superhero has now made it to the big screen seventy six years after she first appeared on the page and forty years after she featured in a very successful TV show.

-- After Supergirl, Electra and Catwoman, Hollywood has eventually managed to produce a female led superhero movie that is actually good.
+- After the failures of films like Supergirl, Electra and Catwoman, Hollywood has eventually managed to produce a female led superhero movie that is actually good.

 - Following Man of Steel, Batman V Superman and Suicide Squad, the DC/Warner Brothers extended superhero universe has for the first time managed to make a film that isn’t an embarrassingly shambolic mess of poor characterisation, lazy storytelling and overblown special effects sequences.